1. Find a trusted accountant

 4. Know what you can claim tax deductions on

-Knowing what you can claim can be quite tricky, but it’s important that you take time to look over what you can and can’t receive tax deductions on.
+Knowing what you can claim can be quite tricky and will differ according to industry and your role.
+It's important that you take time to look over what you can and can’t receive tax deductions on.
 You can find out via the Australian Taxation Office (ATO) and your accountant can help you out to make sure you’re not missing out on anything you might have overlooked.

 5. Look out for scams

 There’s no shortage of scams around tax time so be vigilant and always verify the source if you receive anything you’re unsure of.
 Examples of scams include emails purportedly from the ATO asking you to complete a tax refund review.
 Scam emails typically include poor grammar, a false email address, and they do not specifically address the sender.
 You can always verify the legitimacy of emails by contacting the ATO and always look for an @ato.gov.au account.

 6. Embrace your charitable side

 If you’ve been donating regularly to charity or would like to make a one-off gift to an organisation you support, you can claim a tax deduction.
 Donations over $2 are tax deductible so this means you can do some good and help reduce your tax.